hapijs/inert/README.md

     directory is requested without an index document.
 Defaults to `false`.
     Value can be:
       - a boolean
-      - a function with the signature `function(context, callback)` where context is an object that provides:
+      - a function with the signature `function(context, callback)`.
+Callback must be called with `callback(err, renderedHtml)`.
+Context is an object that provides:
           - `location` - a `string` value of current location
           - `parentPath` - a `string` value of parent directory, `null` if none
-          - `files` - an `array` of files in the current location Callback must be called with `callback(err, renderedHtml)`
+          - `files` - an `array` of files in the current location
   - `showHidden` - optional boolean, determines if hidden files will be shown and served.
     Defaults to `false`.
   - `redirectToSlash` - optional boolean, determines if requests for a directory without a